scalawithcats/scala-with-cats/src/pages/types/views.typ

 we can think of a type in terms of the conditions, invariants, or constraints that hold for elements of that type.
 This may in turn imply a set of operations that are valid on our types.
 So, for example,
-we can think of age (in years) as a non-negative integer, with an operation to increment an age but no operation to decrement them (we, unfortunately, cannot get younger.)
+we can think of age (in years) as a non-negative integer with an increment operation, but no decrement operation (we, unfortunately, cannot get younger.)
 Similarly,
-indices are non-negative integers within the range of the array they refer to, names might be non-empty strings, and email addresses could be case insensitive strings.
+indices are non-negative integers within the range of the array they refer to, names are non-empty strings, and email addresses are case insensitive strings with a username and domain separated by an `@`.

 We might argue that our `Int` example above
 _is_ defined by a constraint: namely it's an integer that fits into 32-bits.